Civilian Casualties

 حي الجزائر, Algeria region, Hilla, Babylon Province, Babil, Iraq

-On the 25th of December, 2023, a declared U.S. airstrike was conducted against the headquarters of the Popular Mobilization Forces (PMF) in Hilla, central Iraq, reportedly injuring two female civilians: Shadhadan Karim Mirza, and Wasnah Maher Kahem.
-One member of the PMF was also killed and up to 19 other members of the PMF and
+On the 25th of December, 2023, a declared U.S. airstrike was conducted against the headquarters of the Popular Mobilization Forces (PMF) in Hilla, central Iraq, killing one civilian and injuring two female civilians: Shadhadan Karim Mirza, and Wasnah Maher Kahem.
+One member of the PMF was also killed and up to 19 other members of

 Summary